deciduously/music/post.md

 #### Iterator

 We can skip the conversion from binary.
-This crate can give us random 8-bit integers out of the box.
+This crate can give us random 8-bit integers out of the box by ["turbofish"](https://docs.serde.rs/syn/struct.Turbofish.html)ing a type: `random::<u8>()` to get a random unsigned 8 bit integer with the default generator settings.
+See the crate docs for all the various ways to tune this.

 We can implement a similar result to the first two steps, or `cat /dev/urandom | hexdump -v -e '/1 "%u\n"'` by manually implementing an [`Iterator`](https://doc.rust-lang.org/std/iter/trait.Iterator.html).
-This trait is the standard way to represent, well, things that we iterate over.
+This trait is the standard way to represent, well, things that we iterate over, and this will easily let us represent what's essentially an inifinte list.
 It's easy to implement manually if a standard collection isn't right.
 There's a [rich library](https://doc.rust-lang.org/std/iter/trait.Iterator.html) for types that implement thhis trait that you can take advantage of quickly.
 There's only the one method:

 ```rust
 #[derive(Default)]